Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 We needed a tool to help track AP deployment from our phones, rather than connecting from our laptop to the WLC to check progress and perform health checks.

 In this blog, I will discuss this simple tool I had built to help us track Access Points deployment, and monitor the health of Wireless LAN controller.
-I wanted the ability to monitor it from our phones with data presented on a web page that would auto-reload.
+I wanted to have the ability to monitor it from our phones with data presented on a web page that would auto-reload.
+Our phones could VPN to the network to access WLC if we are in an area where the Access-Points have not being onboarded yet.

+### Summary of items used
+Used many ingredients to create this web app.
-Python was the work horse, I used to extract data from WLC, then coupled it with:
+* Python - the work horse - 'netmiko' to extract data from WLC, and flask to present the data as a dynamic web page.
-* Flask
-* Gunicorn
+* Gunicorn -
 * NGINX
 And then all nicely package in docker container for portability.